stepping-stone/sepiola/README.md

 To permit a password-free login, Sepiola creates a Secure Shell Public/Private key pair after the first start of the programme.
 The public key is copied onto the server.
 From now on, you will not receive a password request any more and your password is not stored any where on your system.

+# Requirements

+Qt 4 is required on Linux.
+More specifically, the following libraries:
+* libQtCore.so.4
+* libQtGui.so.4
+* libQtNetwork.so.4

 # Third-party software components

 Sepiola uses a set of open source tools, some patched some unpatched.